BURN INJURIES & SSD BENEFITS

 According to the most recent information from the Centers for Disease Control and Prevention, there were around 3,200 deaths due to fire and burn injuries in the US in 2019.
 Not all of these deaths were caused by burn injuries alone.
 There may have been other medical factors, such as smoke inhalation.

 The CDC also reports that in 2019, there were about 486,000 burn injuries that required medical treatment.
 Around 40,000 people with burn injuries had to go to the hospital for treatment.
-Most of these with burn injuries occurred in domestic situations where people had contact, scalding, and electrical burns.
+Most of these with burn injuries occurred at home where people had contact, scalding, and electrical burns.
 Additionally, some people had chemical burns or burns because they came into contact with fire.

 BURN INJURIES THAT QUALIFY FOR SSD BENEFITS